-As defined in section 3 of the Meat Industry Act 1993 , at the time of drafting this Plan, means- (a) a knackery; or (b) a place or vehicle (other than a retail butcher shop) where meat or seafood intended for consumption as pet food is stored for sale, prepared for sale or sold.
-The statutory Authority established under the Meat Industry Act 1993 that has function which includes among other things, controlling and keeping under review these standards of meat, poultry meat and game meat produced for consumption or sale within Victoria.
-The manager of public land is provided for in the relevant acts governing the management of public land, including but not limited to: (a) a committee of management appointed under the Crown Land (Reserves) Act 1958 (b) Parks Victoria for national parks and state parks under the National Parks Act 1975.
-A separate quota is a quota provided for Harvesting that occurs on specified public land.
+Pet food processing facility As defined in section 3 of the Meat Industry Act 1993 , at the time of drafting this Plan, means- (a) a knackery; or (b) a place or vehicle (other than a retail butcher shop) where meat or seafood intended for consumption as pet food is stored for sale, prepared for sale or sold.
+PrimeSafe The statutory Authority established under the Meat Industry Act 1993 that has function which includes among other things, controlling and keeping under review these standards of meat, poultry meat and game meat produced for consumption or sale within Victoria.
+Public land manager The manager of public land is provided for in the relevant acts governing the management of public land, including but not limited to: (a) a committee of management appointed under the Crown Land (Reserves) Act 1958 (b) Parks Victoria for national parks and state parks under the National Parks Act 1975.
+Separate quota A separate quota is a quota provided for Harvesting that occurs on specified public land.
 A separate quota is outside of the released commercial quota for each Harvest Zone, but still incorporated into the total quota for that year.
-The total quota of grey kangaroos approved to be harvested across Victoria including both through the Kangaroo Harvesting Program and Authority to Control Wildlife system.
+Total quota The total quota of grey kangaroos approved to be taken across Victoria including both through the Kangaroo Harvesting Program and Authority to Control Wildlife system.
 No more than 10% of Victoria's estimated grey kangaroo population.
-A holder of a Wildlife Processor Licence issued by the Secretary of DEECA under section 22 of the Wildlife Act 1975 that authorises the person to receive and be in possession of grey kangaroos for the purpose of commercial processing.
+Wildlife Processors A holder of a Wildlife Processor Licence issued by the Secretary of DEECA under section 22 of the Wildlife Act 1975 that authorises the person to receive and be in possession of grey kangaroos for the purpose of commercial processing.